 - The camera’s perspective must clearly show the whole body.
 (Drink water are allowed)

-Scales of all major, harmonic minor and melodic minor keys in 4 octaves, hands together in parallel motion, 4 pulses per quarter note equal to M.M.
-88, followed by the cadence of the same key as the scale.
-(See the example 1, 2)
+Scales of all major, minor keys (harmonic and melodic) in 4 octaves, hands together in parallel motion, 4 notes to M.M.
+88.

 Example 1: C Major scale followed by the Cadence